Valuation of Property

 In other words, you may believe that an item has a certain value based upon an Internet search or based upon your personal knowledge, but that may not be sufficient evidence to prove the value in court.

-So what are the methods of proving the value of a property in a divorce?
+What are the methods of proving the value of a property in a divorce?

 For prompt assistance on your questions regarding valuation of a property, contact an experienced Family Law attorney, call Reidy Law Office today.